Portland, OR Solar Panels

 Leasing Solar Panels

-Unfortunately, Palmetto doesn’t currently offer leasing or Power Purchase Agreement (PPA) options in Oregon.
-However, this doesn’t limit your solar opportunities in Portland.
+Unfortunately, Palmetto does not currently offer leasing or Power Purchase Agreement (PPA) options in Portland, Oregon.
+At this time, the only way to go solar with Palmetto in your area is through a cash purchase or financing.

 Go solar without the investment